jezzlucena/node_simple_browser/README.md

 Complete the test in the allotted time.

-Send an email to your reviwer @starbreeze.com to signal that you are done.
+Send an email to your reviewer @starbreeze.com to signal that you are done.